Skip to content

 pc + 2: 0x7ffd4e3a1bf2 -> *(pc+2) = C

-Notice the address differences.
-Each increment of int* increases the address by 4 (from ...c00 to ...c04), while each increment of char* only increases the address by 1 (from ...bf0 to ...bf1).
-This is the core rule of pointer arithmetic: p + n actually moves by n * sizeof(*p) bytes.
-The compiler automatically calculates the actual byte offset based on the type the pointer points to, so you don't need to manually multiply by sizeof.
+Notice the difference in the addresses.
+Adding one to an int* increases the address by four (from ...c00 to ...c04), while adding one to a char* increases the address by only one (from ...bf0 to ...bf1).
+This is the golden rule of pointer arithmetic: p + n actually moves n * sizeof(*p) bytes.
+The compiler automatically calculates the byte offset based on the type the pointer points to, so we do not need to manually multiply by sizeof.

-For the output of char*, we used static_cast<void*> to force printing the address in hexadecimal.
-The reason is that std::ostream has special handling for char*—it treats it as a C string and keeps printing until it encounters a '\0'.
-We will run into this pitfall again later.
+We used static_cast<void*> to force the address to print in hexadecimal for the char* output.
+This is because std::ostream treats char* specially—it assumes it is a C-style string and prints characters until it hits a '\0'.
+We will encounter this pitfall again later.

 Pointer Subtraction—Calculating Element Distance

-Two pointers pointing to the same array can be subtracted, and the result is the number of elements between them (not the number of bytes):
+We can subtract two pointers that point to the same array.
+The result is the number of elements between them (not the number of bytes):

 cpp